Digital Admissions Video for parents

-Admissions for 2019/20 - new online admissions
+Digital Admissions for 2019/20 - useful documentation

 The way in which parents apply for Year 1 places is changing.
 Online applications are being introduced for admission to Year 1 in the 2019/2020 school year. primary application procedure opens on Wednesday 2nd January 2019 and closes at 12.00 midnight on Thursday 31st January 2019.

-You can complete your application online during the above timeframe - it is quick, easy and there will be user guides and a helpline on the EA website should you need help (these documents are located below for your convenience)
+You can complete your application online during the above timeframe - it is quick, easy and there will be user guides and a helpline on the EA website should you need help (these documents are also located below for your convenience)

-It is very important that you submit a punctual application as any applications received after 12.00 midnight on Thursday 31 January 2019 will be treated as ‘late’;
+It is very important that you submit a punctual application as any applications received after 12.00 midnight on Thursday 31st January 2019 will be treated as ‘late’;

 Having completed an application, you will need to provide your child's birth certificate, as well as any other supporting documentation required within the published admissions criteria.
 Documentation should be submitted to our school office by 12.00 noon on Friday 8 February 2019.